Fast fashion: History

-The Cosmopolitan journalist Lauren Bravo sees fast fashion stretching back to utility clothing and tailors who sold mass-produced affordable suits for men.
-In the 1960s companies like Inditex and Chelsea Girl attained commercial acumen, but the brand Biba endured as a fast fashion icon.
+Fast fashion originated with utility clothing and tailors who sold mass-produced affordable suits for men.
+In the 1960s, companies including Inditex and Chelsea Girl attained commercial acumen, but the brand Biba endured as a fast fashion icon.

 Before the popularization of the fast fashion model, the fashion industry traditionally operated on a four-season cycle, with designers working months in advance to anticipate customer preferences.
 However, this approach underwent a significant transformation in the 1960s and 1970s, as the younger generations began to create new trends.
-During this period there was still a clear distinction between luxury goods and high street fashion.
+During this period there was still a clear distinction between luxury goods and High Street fashion.

-However, in the 21st century mass consumption of clothing increased dramatically.
-Globally, 80 billion pieces of new clothing are purchased each year, translating to $1.2 trillion annually for the global fashion industry.
-Approximately 85% of the clothing Americans consume, nearly 3.8 billion pounds annually, is sent to landfills as solid waste, amounting to nearly 80 pounds per American per year.